geekbutchic/grocery-list/README.md

 ### `Stretch Goals:`
 Feature 1
 * I really enjoy fruit and have them everyday.
-I found a really neat API https://www.fruityvice.com/#3 that provides valuable information that I would like to incorporate into the `todo` list.
+I found a really neat API https://www.fruityvice.com/#3 that provides valuable information that I would like to incorporate into the `grocery list`.
 *  `/api/fruit/{ID} or /api/fruit/{name}`
 *  Example `api/fruit/apple`
 *  This json array appears.